Padilla affair: Controversy

 Padilla was released thirty-seven days after being imprisoned, but not before delivering a statement of self-criticism to a UNEAC meeting.
 In this statement he had confessed to the charges brought against him, describing himself to be what his adversaries accused him of being: a counterrevolutionary, subtle, insidious, and malignant.
 He had also accused other writers, including his own wife, and urged them to follow his lead of conforming to the Revolutionary society.

 The confession raised concerns that the Cuban government had begun to stage events reminiscent to the Moscow trials of Joseph Stalin.
 After Padilla's statement of self-criticism, a number of prominent Latin American, North American, and European intellectuals, including Mario Vargas Llosa, Julio Cortázar, Susan Sontag, and Jean-Paul Sartre, spoke out against Padilla's incarceration, and the resulting controversy came to be known as "the Padilla affair."
 The affair stirred a schism among political critics across the world, bringing many who had previously supported the Fidel Castro government to reconsider their position.
 The international criticism led to increased cultural polarization within Cuba as the government viewed the reaction as a foreign conspiracy.

 Though Padilla was released from prison, he was still not allowed to leave the country until 1980.

 Aftermath

 He lived in New York, Washington, D.C. and Madrid, before finally settling in Princeton, NJ.
 Padilla was a Fellow at the Woodrow Wilson International Center for Scholars.
 Farrar Straus & Giroux published several editions of his poetry, a novel, En mi jardín pastan los héroes (translated as Heroes Are Grazing in My Garden), and a book of memoirs, La mala memoria (translated as Self-Portrait of the Other).

 He was the Elena Amos Distinguished Scholar in Latin American Studies at Columbus State University, Columbus GA, 1999–2000.
-He died on 25 September 2000 while teaching at Auburn University in Auburn, Alabama.
+He died on 25 September 2000 whilst teaching at Auburn University in Auburn, Alabama.